Ringing (telephony)

 Ringing is a telecommunication signal that causes a telephone to emit a noise (or other signal), indicating an incoming call.
 Historically, this entailed sending a high-voltage alternating current over the line to a customer’s telephone, which contained an electromagnetic bell.
 It is thus referred to as power ringing when distinguishing it from another signal, audible or tone ringing, which is sent to the caller’s handset to indicate that the recipient’s phone is in fact ringing.

 Specifications

-In landline telephones, bells or ringtones are rung by impressing a 60 to 105-volt RMS 15 to 25 Hertz sine wave (depending on manufacturer and telecoms administration) across the conductor pair of the subscriber line, typically represented by tip and ring, in series with the (typically) −48 VDC loop supply.
+In landline telephones, mechanical bells or electronic ringers are activated by impressing a 60 to 105-volt RMS sine wave (depending on manufacturer and telecoms administration) at 20 hz across the conductor pair of the subscriber line, typically represented by tip and ring, in series with the (typically) −48 VDC loop supply.
 This signal is produced by a ringing generator at the central office.

 When the switching system directs a call to a particular subscriber line, a relay on the line card connects the ringing generator to the subscriber line.
 The exchange also sends a ringing tone to the calling party.
 When the called party answers by taking the telephone handset off the switchhook, the subscriber's telephone draws direct current from the central office battery.
 This current is sensed by the line card and the ringing relay is de-energized.